JulianWohlleber/PJ3_HumanEffects/Readme.md

 ##FINISH
 The plan was to extend the flipdot area, so that a text could've been written next to the tortoise.
 Unfortunatly the Flipdot was to weak to flip an extension, why i was limited to the flipdot area.
-The Video was recorded in Sicily with the help of my Girlfrind Annette Münzenmaier.
+The Video was recorded in Sicily with the help of my girlfriend Annette Münzenmaier.
 Then it was cut with the help of Final Cut Pro, and uploaded to vimeo.

 ![Finish](http://julianlucas.de/IOpictures/PJ3_5.png)